Pico-Developer/SecureMR_Samples/samples/mnistwild/README.md

 This sample builds a SecureMR application that recognizes hand-written digits that appear in the VST camera feed.
-Unlike the other samples, both the preprocessing and inference pipelines are described entirely in JSON (`mnist_pipeline.json`) and deserialized at runtime to create the SecureMR pipeline graph.
+Unlike the other samples, both the preprocessing and inference pipelines are described entirely in JSON ([mnist_pipeline.json](../../assets/mnistwild/mnist_pipeline.json)) and deserialized at runtime to create the
+SecureMR pipeline graph.

-The experience renders a virtual TV in front of the user.
+The experience renders three virtual TV in front of the user.
 The cropped digit, its predicted class, and the confidence score are displayed on the screen in real time.

 ![](../../assets/mnistwild/mnist_app.png)